Ontario Highway 24: Route description

 Highway 24 begins at Highway 3 in the town of Simcoe.
 The highway once continued south, but this has since been transferred to local jurisdiction and is now Norfolk County Highway 24.

 Within Simcoe, it is maintained under a Connecting Link agreement for approximately 2.5 km.

 North of the town, Highway 24 travels in a straight line northward through Norfolk County, with farmland dominating the surroundings.
 As the highway approaches the community of Scotland, it enters Brant County.
 It turns northeast and bypasses to the east of the community, then meanders through thick forests for several kilometres.
 It returns to farmland and curves northward before intersecting former Highway 53 (Colborne Street West) near Brantford Municipal Airport.

 A short distance north of former Highway 53, which is now known as Brant County Highway 53, Highway 24 encounters an interchange with Highway 403 (Exit 27) south of Paris.
 The route joins concurrently with Highway 403 for 9 km east into Brantford.
 Highway 24 splits from Highway 403 to resume its northward orientation at the King George Road interchange (Exit 36).
 The highway is maintained under a Connecting Link agreement for 2.2 km north of Highway 403, serving as a principal business route through the northern portion of the city.

 Between Brantford and Cambridge, Highway 24 is a busy two lane rural highway that has played host to frequent collisions, prompting a Ministry of Transportation of Ontario (MTO) investigation into possible upgrades to the stretch.

+Highway 24 formerly continued through Cambridge including an interchange with Highway 401, and onward to Collingwood, until January 1, 1998 when it was downloaded from the province to local municipalities.
+Now known as Hespeler Road between Highway 401 to the city limits at Wellington Road 124, the section between Highway 401 and Fisher Mills Road is a four-lane limited-access expressway divided by a concrete median barrier, constructed in the late 1980s as a bypass.

 Highway 24 is generally straight and flat as it progresses north through the agricultural countryside of Brant County, but suddenly drops into the Grand River Valley as it enters the Regional Municipality of Waterloo.
 It follows the river along its eastern bank towards Cambridge, ending at the southern city limits.

 Within Wellington, Dufferin, Grey and Simcoe counties, the former route of Highway 24 is now designated as County Highway 124, while in Waterloo and Peel Regions the route is designated Regional Road 24.
 Within Wellington County, there is also an unrelated County Road 24.